 - 1. Methods of diagnosis and detection of various insect pests, and plant diseases - 2.
 Methods of insect pests and plant disease measurement - 3.
 Assessment of crop yield losses, calculations based on economics of IPM - 4.
-Identification of biocontrol agents, different predators and natural enemies

-- 5. Mass multiplication of Trichoderma, Pseudomonas, Trichogramma, NPV - 6.
+Identification of biocontrol agents, different predators and natural enemies - 5.
+Mass multiplication of Trichoderma, Pseudomonas, Trichogramma, NPV - 6.
 Identification and nature of damage of important insect pests and diseases and their management. - 7.
-Crop (agroecosystem) dynamics of a selected insect pest and diseases. - 8.
-Plan & assess preventive strategies (IPM module) and decision making. crop monitoring attacked by insect, pest and diseases . - 9.
+Crop (agroecosystem) dynamics of a selected insect pest and diseases. - 8. /Plan & assess preventive strategies (IPM module) and decision making. crop monitoring attacked by insect, pest and diseases. - 9.
 Awareness campaign at farmers fields.

-S. No. Name Author(S) Publisher
+S. No. Name Author(S) Pub li sher

 1 Integrated Pest G S Dhaliwal and R Kalyani

-Management -concepts and Arora
+Management -concepts and Arora ASI

-Approaches The state of the s
+Approaches (

 2 Integrated Management of B Subramanyam and Marcel Dekker

-Insects in Stored Products D W Hagstrum 1-11
+Insects in Stored Products D W Hagstrum Marie Committee

 3 Introduction of Insect Pest S S Ignacimuthu and Elite, New Delhi

-manageme n t S.Jayaraj CITA III

-Course Code AGR303-18

-Course Title Manures, Fertilizers and Soil Fertility Management

-Type of course Theory

-LTP 201

-Credits 3(2+1)

-Course prerequisite 10+2 (Non Medical or Medical) or Equivalent

-Course objective To introduce basic postulates of soil fertility and nutrient management.

-Introduction to basic fundamentals of soil fertility and nutrient

-management.
+management S.Jayaraj Section 1

+Course Code AGR303 Course Title Manures, Fertilizers and Soil Fertility Management Type of course Theory LTP 201 Credits 3(2+1) Course prerequisite 10+2 (Non Medical or Medical) or Equivalent Course objective To introduce basic postulates of soil fertility and nutrient management.
+Introduction to basic fundamentals of soil fertility and nutrient management.
+Course outcomes CO1 Students will be aware about the management of manures, its applications and composition and different methods for its preparation.
+CO2 Students will be aware about management of fertilizers, its applications and composition and different methods for its preparation.
+CO3 Students will understand the concept of soil fertility and productivity and how it can be enhanced.